krbarounis/NTY-bestsellers-classification-project/README.md

 ![](/Plots/Top_5_publishing_companies.png)

-Out of the 551 bestselling books in the data set, 307 were published by the Top 5 publishing companies (include top 5 list here).
+Out of the 551 bestselling books in the data set, 307 were published by the Top 5 publishing companies (Penguin Random House, Harper Collins, Macmillan, Simon & Schuster, Hachette Livre).
 However, the Top 5 also account for a large proportion of the non-bestselling books.
 It is evident that the Top 5 have a big market share, but ultimately these companies only published 6% more bestsellers out of all the books they account for when compared to the remaining publishing companies in the data set.

 ## Modeling